Important Payment Information

 Payment by Award Type

-If you owe money to NVC for tuition, enrollment fees, lab and other fees, financial aid overpayments, or other attendance related reasons, the amount you owe will be deducted from your financial aid disbursement first.
-The remaining balance, if any, will be paid to you on the next regularly scheduled payment date.
+If you owe money to NVC for tuition, enrollment fees, lab and other fees, current year financial aid overpayments, or other attendance related reasons, the amount you owe will be deducted from your financial aid disbursement first.
+The remaining balance, if any, will be paid to you on the next regularly scheduled refund date.

 Board of Governors Fee Waiver (BOGFW)